m5stack/Other_Examples-Core2_for_AWS/Basic_Arduino/README.md

-# Core2 for AWS IoT EduKit Arduino Basic Connectivity Example
+# Basic AWS IoT Connectivity Arduino Example for the M5Stack Core2 for AWS IoT EduKit

 This is a basic AWS IoT connectivity example using the Arduino-style framework for Espressif MCU hardware on PlatformIO with the M5Stack Core2 ESP32 IoT Development Kit for AWS IoT EduKit (available on [Amazon.com](https://www.amazon.com/dp/B08VGRZYJR) or on the [M5Stack store](https://m5stack.com/products/m5stack-core2-esp32-iot-development-kit-for-aws-iot-edukit)).
 This example takes advantage of the on-board Microchip ATECC608 Trust&GO secure element that is pre-provisioned with a private key that can be used for connectivity to AWS IoT.